How To Become A Nurse Aide In Zimbabwe

 WHAT IS A NURSE AIDE?

 A nurse aide is a trained person who takes care of the sick.
-In hospitals, private surgeries as well as dental practices a nurse aide is one who assists doctors and nurses in taking care of the patient.
+In hospitals, private surgeries as well as dental practices a nurse aide assists doctors and nurses in taking care of the patient.
 A nurse aide can also be referred to as a caregiver.

 How Do You Become A Nurse Aide